pantheon-systems/documentation/source/content/supported-wp.md

 </Alert>

-Development versions and beta releases are not supported
+Development versions and beta releases are not supported.

 ## Plugins Support